- NAME: Dolly Parton

-Parton may be in her sixties now, but she shows no signs of wanting to slow down.
+Even after entering her 60s, Parton showed no signs of slowing down.
 She released Better Day in 2011, which fared well on the country album charts.
 The following year, Parton published her latest book Dream More: Celebrate the Dreamer in You.
 She is also the author of several other works, including Dolly: My Life and Other Unfinished Business (1995).

 Parton has been married to Carl Dean since 1966.
 The couple met at a laundromat two years earlier.

 Sign in with Facebook to see how you and your friends are connected to famous icons.

 When it comes to singing about struggle and emotion, there are few genres that match the intensity of country music.
 Country music was born from musicians that were brave enough to wear their hearts on their sleeves from happiness to heartache.
 Because of country icons like Johnny Cash, Dolly Parton and Jimmie Rodgers, this southern, soulful genre has grown to become loved by many.
 Browse through the legends that established country music as the popular genre that it is today.

 American society experienced a revolution in the late 1960s and early 70s, especially for African-Americans and women.
 Janis Joplin was the finest white blues singer of her generation; female singer-songwriters like Carole King and Joni Mitchell shared their innermost thoughts and feelings; Aretha Franklin emerged as the Queen of Soul; and Bonnie Raitt established herself as both a strong vocalist and a brilliant guitarist.
 Through their music, the women of this era created the soundtrack of social progress.